-There are roughly 30 different commodities that are available for trading on the U.S. commodity exchanges.
+- There are roughly 30 different commodities traded on U.S. exchanges.

-Major Futures Exchanges in the U.S
+Major U.S. Commodity Futures Exchanges

-After starting in over-the-counter energy, ICE Futures bought the New York Board of Trade (NYBOT) as a way to get into the US futures markets.
-The NYBOT lists contracts on sugar, coffee, cocoa, cotton and frozen concentrated orange juice.
-ICE has many other interests outside the US.
+The ICE Futures Exchange trades the energy market, soft commodities markets, financial products, and equities, as they own the New York Stock Exchange.
+The NYBOT lists futures contracts on North American energy, metals, sugar, coffee, cocoa, cotton, and frozen orange juice.
+ICE has many other interests outside the U.S.

 Investing in Commodities